-Security Services provided by the police as the legislature is a National key point.
-Public works Service in Kind, Refer to note 10 for the presentation of the service in kind rental income and note 16 for the related service in kind rental expense and .
-The office in Parliamentary viallge are insignificant and members pays rental income of the residential houses.
+Security Services provided by the police as the legislature is a National Key Point Training for members of the Limpopo Legislature Public works Service in Kind, Refer to note 10 for the presentation of the service in kind rental income and note 16 for the related rental under operating lease.
+The office in Parliamentary villages are insignificant and members pays rental income of the residential houses.

 The entity recognise services in-kind that are significant to its operation and/or service delivery objectives as assets and recognise related revenue when it is probable that the future economic benefits or services potential will flow to the entity and the fair value of the assets can be measured reliably.
-Where service in-kind are not significant to the entity's operations and/or service delivery objectives and/or do not satisfy criteria for recognition, the entity disclose the nature and type of service in kind.Based on the entity assessment the service in-kind above does not meet the recognition except Public works building in Lebowakgomo.Refer to note 16 for the revenue recognised from the service in kind and note 10 for the related rental under operating lease .
+Where service in-kind are not significant to the entity's operations and/or service delivery objectives and/or do not satisfy criteria for recognition, the entity disclose the nature and type of service in kind.
+Based on the entity assessment the service in-kind above does not meet the recognition except Public works building in Lebowakgomo.
+Refer to note 16 for the revenue recognised from the service in kind and note 10 for the related rental under operating lease .